Learn-Write-Repeat/Open-contributions/Swapnil_Python_Web_Scraping.md

 ## 2. Beautifulsoup
-BeautifulSoup is a python library used for parsing the HTML and XML data
+BeautifulSoup is a python library used for parsing the HTML and XML data.
+We can iterated through all the data.
+<br>You can read complete beautifulsoup documentation [here](https://www.crummy.com/software/BeautifulSoup/bs4/doc/)

 Python 3 - ```pip3 install requests``` \
 Python 2.x - ```pip install bs4```